chrisnoonan98675/site/xl-impact/how-to/getting-started-with-xl-impact.markdown

 Two time periods are calculated for the "report date":

-* current period: starting from "report date minus the period length" to "report date"
+* Current period: starting from "report date minus the period length" to "report date"
-* previous period: starting from "report date minus two times the period length" to "report date minus the period length"
+* Previous period: starting from "report date minus two times the period length" to "report date minus the period length"

 #### Create a new project